Salesforce Commerce Cloud B2C Commerce Cartridge operational overview

 Option 1 - media directly uploaded to Cloudinary (recommended)

-System architecture for option 1
+System architecture for Option 1

 • For the product catalog, assets in Cloudinary are mapped to products in SFCC using tags and structured metadata.